MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schema-entities/views.md

-description: This article describes views in Azure Data Explorer. ms.reviewer: zivc ms.topic: reference ms.date: 06/04/2023
+description: This article describes views in Azure Data Explorer. ms.reviewer: zivc ms.topic: reference ms.date: 06/05/2023
 ---
 # Views

-*Views* are virtual tables based on the result-set of a Kusto Query Language query.
+Views are virtual tables based on the result-set of a Kusto Query Language query.
 Just like a real table, a view contains rows and columns.
 Unlike a real table, a view doesn't hold its own data storage.